thesurjo/surya-portfolio-web/README-RECAPTCHA.md

 3. Click on the "+" (Create) button
 4. Fill in the form:
    - Label: Your website name (e.g., "Surya Portfolio Website")
-   - reCAPTCHA type: Select "reCAPTCHA v2" with the "I'm not a robot" checkbox or "Invisible reCAPTCHA"
+   - reCAPTCHA type: Select "reCAPTCHA v2" with the "Invisible reCAPTCHA" option
    - Domains: Add your domains (e.g., "suryabasak.com") and localhost for development
    - Accept the Terms of Service
    - Click "Submit"